-People were provided with information and were involved in the running of the home as much as possible.
+People were involved in the running of the service as much as they were able to.
 The registered manager said they encouraged the staff to talk to, listen and observe if people had concerns.
-A range of communication aids were used to support people to tell staff about the service.
-One to one meetings with people's key workers were arranged.
+A selection of communication aids were used to support people to tell staff about the service.
+People had meetings with their key workers to enable more one to one time.
+People were encouraged to be involved in the recruitment of new staff and provide the registered manager with feedback on staff employed.
+This provided information for the registered manager when completing staff's supervisions.
+This enabled people to be involved in the service as much as possible.